Colorado Socially Responsible Awards Guide

-The Denver Metro Chamber of Commerce hosts its Business Awards annually to recognize local organizations in six categories: disruptor, large nonprofit, minority or woman-owned, small business, small nonprofit and start-up.
+The Denver Metro Chamber of Commerce hosts its Business Awards annually to recognize local organizations in six categories: large nonprofit, small nonprofit, woman or BIPOC-owned, small business, start-up, and economic driver of the year.
 These awards recognize the organizations that are writing Denver’s next chapter in business.
 Award applicants are narrowed down to three finalists in each category.
-The 18 finalists are honored at our luncheon on Friday, April 24, 2020 and winners will be announced live!
+The finalists are honored at our luncheon, and the winners will be announced live!

 These companies have real stories to tell.
 We want to hear them.
 2nd Stage companies hold a unique place in our economy.
 Through their leadership, innovation, and growth, they ignite our communities with potential beyond measure.
 They are fueling the economic fire.
 Support Colorado’s 2nd Stage companies by nominating or applying today and shining the spotlight on those that truly deserve it.
 The Colorado Companies to Watch nomination process is quick and easy, and takes just a few minutes.

-We invite you to enter the 2020 competition for the 33rd annual Top Company of the Year Awards.
+We invite you to enter the competition for the annual Top Company of the Year Awards.
 We’re looking for Colorado’s most outstanding businesses who are paving the way for Colorado business!
-The finalists will be honored at the event in August 2020 and the winners will be announced live.
+The finalists will be honored at an event in the fall and the winners will be announced live.

 The Association of Fundraising Professionals Colorado Chapter defines diversity as the seeking and achievement of a broad representation of experiences, perspectives, opinions, and cultures within philanthropy.
 The National Philanthropy Day Steering Committee encourages nominations from all individuals, groups, and organizations representing all regions of Colorado.
 We believe that inclusiveness is an essential source of strength and vitality.
 Awards include: Outstanding Large Business, Outstanding Small Business, and Outstanding Foundation.